Heath Wood barrow cemetery: Description

-The path that goes through the wood links Foremarke Hall with Knowle Hill which are two properties previously owned by the Burdett family together with the land belong to Heath Wood.
+The path that goes through the wood links Foremarke Hall with Knowle Hill which are two properties previously owned by the Burdett family together with the land belonging to Heath Wood.
 Presumably, the path was useful when the family moved to Knowle Hill whilst building work was in progress in order to visit St Saviour's church which the family built in 1662.
-In the eighteenth century Heath Wood was actually a field and the growth of woodland has only happened since then.
-Without the woods being there then this burial place would have had a fine view of the Trent valley.
+In the eighteenth century Heath Wood was a field and the growth of woodland has happened since.
+Before the growth of the woods the site would have had a fine view of the Trent valley.
 The path that goes through the woods neatly misses any of the ancient barrows and it is believed that no barrows were removed to ease its path.